samuelportodossantos/redstone_Emu_Client_JP/README.md

 ### Database ####

 - Database can be changed in .env file
-- Database expore port 5055, if you need connect use this port
+- Database expose port 5055, if you need connect use this port

 ### Namespace overview ###